THE DOVER WAR MEMORIAL PROJECT

 with thanks to Hilda Beddows

-Harry William Wisdom died on 18th September 1940 through enemy action, at Cross Keys, Rochester.
-He was 24 and lived at 24 Grange Way.
-He worked in Rochester in the accountants' department of the firm Shorts Seaplane Works, and before then had worked for Worsfolds, Dover.
-He was an old Barton Road school boy.
+Harry William Wisdom died on 18 September 1940 through enemy action, at Cross Keys, Rochester.
+He was 24 and lived at 24 Grange Way, Rochester.
+A fitter, he worked in Rochester in the accountants' department of the firm Shorts Seaplane Works, and before then had worked for Worsfolds, Dover.
+He was an old Barton Road school boy

 His parents were Bert and Emily Bertha Maud Wisdom, and they lived at 15 Astley Avenue, Dover.
-Harry was buried in his home area of Buckland, and amongst the wreaths were;
+Harry was buried on 4 October in his home area of Buckland, Dover C 13, and amongst the wreaths were;

 "In affectionate remembrance of our loved one, from Dad, Mum, and Annie"